Gold price today (June 3): World gold price fell sharply after the May employment report was released. Domestically, gold continued its gloomy days.

 The world gold price continued to decline sharply this morning, with spot gold falling by 29.2 USD to 1,947.5 USD/ounce.
 August gold futures last traded at 1,969.6 USD/ounce, down 25.9 USD compared to the previous morning.
 Thus, if converted according to Vietcombank exchange rate (excluding taxes and fees), the world gold price has decreased by nearly 1 million VND/tael.

-According to some analysts, the strong jobs data suggests that while the central bank may be pausing, it is not done raising interest rates.
+The strong jobs data suggests that while the central bank may be pausing, it is not done raising interest rates.
 Some analysts say this long-term shift in interest rate expectations could continue to weigh on gold.

-Traders and investors are still buzzing about a Wall Street Journal report Thursday that the Federal Reserve is likely to pause its rate-hike cycle at its June meeting before raising rates again later this summer.
-That’s a big change from recent market expectations that the Fed would raise rates again at its June meeting.
-However, the WSJ said a “warm jobs report” on Friday could put a damper on expectations for a pause.
+Traders and investors are still buzzing about a Wall Street Journal report on Thursday that the Federal Reserve is likely to pause its rate-hike cycle at its June meeting before raising rates again later this summer.
+That's a big change from recent market expectations that the Fed would raise rates again at its June meeting.
+However, the WSJ said a "warm jobs report" on Friday could put a damper on expectations for a pause.

-World gold continued to increase early this morning.
+World gold prices continued to rise early this morning.
 Photo: Kitco |

 In another development, after much effort, the US Senate passed the debt ceiling bill after the bill was passed by the House of Representatives late on June 1.
 After being passed by both the House and Senate, the bill will be presented to President Joe Biden.
-The bill's passage has prevented the possibility of the US defaulting on its debt just days before the deadline.
+The bill's passage prevented the possibility of the US defaulting on its debt just days before the deadline.
 The safe haven appeal of gold in the final trading session of the week was thus affected.

 Despite interest rate expectations and other factors weighing on gold prices, experts remain bullish on the precious metal, saying its safe-haven appeal has not yet waned.
-Concerns about a looming recession are another reason investors should hold onto gold.
+Concerns about a looming recession are another reason investors should hold gold.

 TRAN HOAI